josehu07/dctcp-demo/README.md

 This is a minimal implementation of the DCTCP congestion control protocol ([SIGCOMM paper](https://people.csail.mit.edu/alizadeh/papers/dctcp-sigcomm10.pdf), [RFC 8257](https://datatracker.ietf.org/doc/html/rfc8257)) with the [ns-3](https://www.nsnam.org/) simulator.
 Tested on Ubuntu 20.04.

 It turns out that ns-3.35 already ships with a default implementation of DCTCP.
-This repo holds my own implementation based on my understanding of the original SIGCOMM paper.
-I then compare the performance results to both the ns-3 DCTCP implementation (through simulation) and the native Linux kernel DCTCP implementation (through direct code execution, DCE).
+This repo holds my own minimal implementation based on my understanding of the original SIGCOMM paper.

 ## Content